 Solar pumps are also well suited for areas where other power sources are either unavailable or too costly to access.
-The most relevant applications include crop irrigation, refilling of livestock water basins, and reservoir regulation in ponds and lakes.
+The most relevant applications include crop irrigation, refilling of livestock water basins, and regulation of water levels in ponds and lakes.

 Solar-powered pumps are useful for supplying gravity-fed systems and distributing stored water.
 Pumps can be used in surface water or groundwater sources.

 Many retailers offer self-contained solar well pump kits that include solar panels and all the other components needed to make installation a straightforward process.